-That being said, when it does hit Australian shores in 2019 the results will be quite interesting.
-It will really put the pressure on other EV’s such as the Nissan Leaf and especially the BMW i3.
-With its luxurious interior, sexy exterior, next generation technology, fantastic range, Supercharger network and very comparable pricing it’ll be a hard EV to pass up.
+That being said, when it does hit Australian shores in mid-2019 the choice for buyers will be quite interesting.
+It will really put the pressure on other EV’s such as the new 2018 Nissan Leaf and especially the BMW i3.
+With its luxurious interior, unique exterior, next generation technology, great electric range, Supercharger network access and very comparable pricing it’ll be a hard EV to pass up – but it won’t come as cheaply as many would hope, either.

 Drive Zero Car Guides are written for people trying to get a feel of the electric car landscape in Australia.
 We only wrote guides for battery (BEV) and plug-in hybrid (PHEV) electric vehicles that are confirmed to be on sale in the market in Australia now, or are coming soon.